ArchipelagoMW/Archipelago/worlds/alttp/docs/multiworld_en.md

 When the client launched automatically, SNI should have also automatically launched in the background.
 If this is its first time launching, you may be prompted to allow it to communicate through the Windows Firewall.

+#### snes9x-nwa

+1. Click on the Network Menu and check **Enable Emu Network Control**
+2. Load your ROM file if it hasn't already been loaded.

 ##### snes9x-rr